 “Never” Surgical Error Events are Preventable

 Because these events are largely the result of a healthcare provider’s negligent actions.
 These events are entirely unnecessary and preventable.
 Alarmingly, “never” events occur with “troubling frequency.”
 They are responsible for up to $29 billion in extra expenses within the United States each year, according to researchers at Hopkins.

 Even more disturbing is the nationwide lack of official regulation standards and definitions that would help some states identify key weaknesses and challenges in their healthcare facilities.
 While federal lawmakers have created and enforced penalties for facilities that fail to meet certain standards.
 Some states do not require their facilities to report incidents publicly where a “never” event has occurred.

 According to researchers J. Matthew Austin, Ph.D., and Peter Pronovost, M.D., Ph.D., “The nonsystematic collection of data on . . . never events . . . at the national level in the United States [makes] it difficult to understand how hospitals are performing over time.”

-Austin and Pronovost both conclude that to reduce the occurrence of “never” events, “we need to change the decadelong decentralized approach of ‘collect, report and improve’ to an approach that entails standardized definitions of events, greater transparency of performance, and collective learning and accountability to drive performance forward.”
+Austin and Pronovost both conclude that to reduce the occurrence of “never” events, “we need to change the decadelong decentralized approach of ‘collect, report and improve’ to an approach that entails standardized definitions of events.
+Greater transparency of performance, and collective learning and accountability to drive performance forward.”

 If you or a loved one has been the victim of surgical error at the hands of a negligent healthcare provider, you have the right to pursue legal action.
-At [firm-name, we will take aggressive action in seeking justice on your behalf and obtaining the financial compensation you deserve.
+At Hach & Rose, LLP, we will aggressively seek justice on your behalf and obtain the financial compensation you deserve.